gouravthakur39/beginners-C-program-examples/README.md

 Free and capable compilers are [LLVM Clang](https://clang.llvm.org/get_started.html) and [mingw](https://www.mingw-w64.org/downloads/).

 ***
-If you are interested this repository , you may donate.
+If you are interested in this repository , you may donate.